amaarquadri/perfect-information-game/training/Amazons/6x6/README.md

 Then the network was further trained using reinforcement learning with 500 expansions per move, c=0.1, and d=0.5.
 The replay buffer was a fixed size of 1000 games, and it was initialized with the 1000 MCTS rollout games.
 A total of ? games were played during this stage, and models were saved every 30 minutes.
 This graph shows the training process:

+Training was done on a computer with an AMD Ryzen 3700X CPU and an Nvidia RTX 2060 Super graphics card for neural network evaluations and training.